summergun/fsnote/README.md

 ## Add friends:(including friends request)
 1. WAT users can add/remove friends by searching phone numbers/sending SMS/sending emails. (friends info can be retrieved from google/facebook Oauth response)

-	Open add friends-->add friends
+o	Open add friends-->add friends

-Choose a friend from your Contacts or enter friends emails, then tap Send Request to your friend
+o	Choose a friend from your Contacts or enter friends emails, then tap Send Request to your friend

 2. After your friends respond to your request, friends will share with his/her locations with you automatically